 Fundamental research has been carried out to evaluate the story narration quality of the elementary school student from long time ago [39-41].
-Various variables were examined including story length and syntactic complexity [42-44], the use of specific story grammar components, and the presence of episodes etc. [45], among which the metrics of story length and syntactic complexity are commonly examined in the practice of school-age language development studies [42-44].
-In this paper, the variables of story length and syntactic complexity were studied for narrative ability evaluation by using the metric of Narrative Complexity (M2) to calculate the number of words produced by the children in objective evaluation phase and the criterion of Vivid Narration in the subjective evaluation.
-The evaluation of other narrative abilities including Story Grammar Components, Episodes and Story Comprehension etc. is relatively complex, which needs the analysis and agreement among independent judges, and children's answers to several questions [45].
+Various variables were examined, including story length and syntactic complexity [42-44], the use of specific story grammar components, and the presence of episodes, etc [45], among which the metrics of story length and syntactic complexity are commonly examined in the practice of school-age language development studies [42-44].
+In this paper, the variables of story length and syntactic complexity were studied for narrative ability evaluation using the metric of narrative complexity (M2) to calculate the number of words produced by the children in objective evaluation phase and the criterion of Vivid Narration in the subjective evaluation.
+The evaluation of other narrative abilities, including Story Grammar Components, Episodes, and Story Comprehension, etc., is relatively complex, which needs the analysis and agreement among independent judges, and children's answers to several questions [45].
 Since the main concern in this paper is to provide a novel interactive method to assist narration rather than a case study on the pedagogical evaluation using existing educational tools/systems, only the most commonly used variables were considered.

-Event Related Potentials (ERP) is currently used in the study of the cognitive process and motor control in VR.
+Event related potentials (ERP) is currently used in the study of the cognitive process and motor control in VR.
 It is the measured brain response to the sensory, cognitive or motor event [46].
 For example, ERP method is employed to study cognitive process in a virtual traffic environment through the presentation of traffic signs with different background colours [47].
-In the virtual cognitive training [48], subjects' motion and cognitive process was studied by asking participates to think about and furtherly to grasp the virtual objects (i.e., glasses, cup, scissors, mouse, pen, fork) with gesture controller.
-Based on these previous Event-Related Potential (ERP) research, three events were investigated in our experiment in accordance to our system features and target users: locating hand to grasp pebble, picking up stick by mistake, and performing wrong hand gestures.
-They were depicted with three metrics respectively: Number of tries to locate pebble (M3), Number of tries to pick up stick (M4) and Wrong hand gestures (M5).
-For more details of Event-Related Potential (ERP) method, please refer to previous research [46-48].
+In the virtual cognitive training [48], subjects' motion and cognitive process was studied by asking participates to think about and furtherly to grasp the virtual objects (i.e., glasses, cup, scissors, mouse, pen, and fork) with gesture controller.
+Based on these previous event-related potential (ERP) research, three events were investigated in our experiment in accordance with our system features and target users: locating hand to grasp pebble, picking up stick by mistake, and performing wrong hand gestures.
+They were depicted with three metrics, respectively: number of tries to locate pebble (M3), number of tries to pick up stick (M4), and wrong hand gestures (M5).
+For more details of event-related potential (ERP) method, refer to the previous research [46-48].
 Considering the implementation difficulty in objective evaluating, two subjective criteria for assessing the abilities of the smoothness of hand movement and accuracy of hand/avatar location were evaluated by an observer's subjective judgement.